 The tiny village of Waitomo is known as the “Glow Worm Capital of the World.”
 It doesn’t look like much on the surface, but beneath the town is an extensive network of caves with lakes and rivers running through them, creating a perfect habitat for these strange little glowing bugs.
-There’s lots to do beyond the incredible caves, and you can spend a fun-filled weekend in Waitomo.
+There’s lots to do beyond worm-spotting, and you can spend a fun-filled weekend in Waitomo.

 Is a weekend in Waitomo enough time?

-It’s easy to see all the major attractions over a weekend in Waitomo!
+Yes, it’s easy to see all the major attractions over a weekend in Waitomo.
 Whether you’re visiting from Auckland or have dedicated a couple days on a bigger trip around New Zealand, there’s lots of cool stuff to do here.
-You can definitely see the highlights over a weekend.
+But you can definitely see the highlights over a weekend.

 Visit a glow worm cave (or two)